mhavey/marklogic/uml2es/tutorials/dmui.md

 - Local clone of Declarative Mapper engine.
 See [How to install Declarative Mapper](dm_install.md)
 - Declarative Mapper UI up and running.
 First obtain a local clone.
 Then setup and run.
 See [How to install Declarative Mapper](dm_install.md)

 To begin, create a folder called dmHub anywhere on your build machine.
 This folder will be a data hub gradle project that incorporates the UML2ES and the DM toolkits.
+C

+Copy into the dmHub folder the entire contents (preserving directory structure) of [dmHubLab/step1](dmHubLab/step1).
+You did the copy correctly if you see build.gradle and data/coolness/hobbyCoolness.json directly under dmHub.
+Otherwise, remove what you copied and try again at the correct level.

 Under dmHub, create the following subfolders:
-- data
 - src
-- lib

 Under dmHub/data, create the following subfolders:
 - model